Liamsi/r4cppp/graphs/README.md

 flexible and efficient data structures this way, but you must be very careful.
 This approach handles both the lifetime and mutability issues in one fell swoop.
-But it handles them by essentially ignoring all the benefits of Rust - you will get no help from the compiler here (it's also not particularly ergonomic since raw pointers don't automatically (de-)reference).
+But it handles them by essentially ignoring all the benefits of Rust - you will get no help from the compiler here.
+It's also not particularly ergonomic since raw pointers don't automatically (de-)reference.
 Since a graph using raw pointers is not much different from a graph in C++, I'm not going to cover that option here.